Frozen (musical): Act I

 Years pass.
 The day before Elsa's coronation as Queen of Arendelle, Anna asks if there is anything she can do for her sister.
 Elsa, her room coated in ice, refuses to open her door out of fear of hurting Anna again.
 Anna is excited for the castle's gates to open ("For the First Time in Forever") and meets the handsome Prince Hans ("Hans of the Southern Isles").
-Elsa is terrified that the kingdom's citizens might find out about her powers and fear her, while wishing to be able to reconnect with Anna ("Dangerous to Dream").
+Although the people rejoice at the prospect of a new monarch ("Queen Anointed"), Elsa is terrified that the kingdom's citizens might find out about her powers and fear her, while wishing to be able to reconnect with Anna ("Dangerous to Dream").
 Elsa's coronation goes smoothly, and she initiates her first contact with Anna in years.
 They enjoy the coronation together, with Anna talking the Duke of Weselton out of dancing with the newly crowned Queen.
 However, Elsa leaves after Anna asks about keeping the gates open.
 Anna falls in love with Hans ("Love Is an Open Door"), who quickly proposes marriage to her, and the two share a kiss after she accepts.
 The couple asks for Elsa's blessing, who objects because the two have only known each other for a day.
 After intense questioning from Anna about shutting her out of her life, Elsa accidentally unleashes her powers before the court.
 The Duke brands her a monster.
 Elsa flees to the North Mountain without realizing that her suppressed magic has engulfed Arendelle in an eternal winter.